Uber may face new problems in London as taxi drivers consider lawsuit in wake of license renewal

 "We are in the very early stages of obtaining legal advice from leading law firm Mishcon de Reya on whether this is a possibility.
 We'll continue to do everything we can to support our members and taxi drivers across London by exploring every avenue to ensure they are treated fairly."

-Uber declined to comment given the lack of information about the suit at this point.
+Uber declined to comment given the lack of information about the possible lawsuit at this point.

 Discuss: London taxi drivers may sue Uber in wake of license renewal